"You're kidding!", gasped Carol folding her arms in front of her chest as a horrified look passed through her eyes.

-"When exactly, you´ve planned my holiday?"he tried not to sound insulted.
+"When exactly, have you planned my holiday?"
+He attempted not to sound insulted.

 "Tomorrow, in the early morning hours."
-She smiled a bit regretting.
+She smiled a bit regretful.

-"What exactly is meant by ´the early morning hours?´"
+"What exactly dou you mean by the early morning hours?"

 "So, that you can eat lunch there."
 Alex headed for the door.